Wealthify vs Moneybox: How do the key features compare?

 Wealthify Moneybox

-Looking at the recent performance of both platforms, Moneybox has slightly outperformed Wealthify, with particular success with its balanced portfolio.
-While Moneybox has performed strongly over the past couple of years, there is no guarantee it will maintain this track record as past performance isn't an indicator of future growth.
+Looking at the recent performance of both platforms, Moneybox has outperformed Wealthify across all categories.
+While Moneybox has performed strongly over the past couple of years, there is no guarantee it will maintain this track record, as past performance isn't an indicator of future growth.

 Summary - Wealthify vs Moneybox